 Doing a slide or a presentation dedicated to emotions description?
 We’ve prepared a few tips on how to show emotions in a professional way using PowerPoint.

-Tables are everywhere in business – price list, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
-We use tables a lot, it is one of the most common ways to present the data.
+Tables are everywhere in business – price lists, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
+We use tables a lot, they are one of the most common ways to present data.
 Making a table in PowerPoint or Excel is simple and quick.
 However, usually, those tables look pretty boring.
 It’s time to change that!